-I met Mick through the Anosmia Community at Yahoo.
+I met Mick through the now defunct Anosmia Community at Yahoo.
 He was one of the most active members of that group.
 Mick developed viral anosmia in June of 1998.
 He has educated himself regarding the causes and treatment of this condition and has shared his knowledge, and personal details of his experience, with others.

 Below are a number of questions and answers relating to viral anosmia, how it affected me and my subsequent treatment and recovery from it.
 This is not meant to be a full treatise on the condition, but it answers a few of the common questions I am often asked, including whether the Covid-19 coronavirus can cause similar symptoms.
 Evidence suggests that it can.
 Readers should bear in mind that I have no medical training.

 What is viral anosmia?

 Viral anosmia is a total lack of olfaction caused by an upper respiratory infection (URI) virus destroying the cells of the olfactory epithelium through a process known as necrosis.
 Covid-19 acts in the same way.
 The virus enters the cells and destroys them from within leading to a lack of smell.
 Usually only the olfactory receptor cells are destroyed but some doctors believe the olfactory nerve or the nasal serous glands can also be damaged.

 How do I know if I have viral anosmia?